GaryHilares/GIF-Progress-Bar-Editor/README.md

 ### Installation
 Source code:
 1. Clone the GitHub repository.
-2. Install the requirements with `pip install -r requirements.txt`.
+2. Install the dependencies with `pip install -r requirements.txt`.

 That's it!